 Nate Greenwood, a Baker Lab graduate student who also participated, felt that the questions were the best part.
 “It was so rewarding to see them so interested and engaged,” he said.

-“We will definitely build in even more time for questions next time,” said Haydon.
+“We will definitely build in even more time for questions next time,” said Ian.

 Test Tubes and Treats

 Our team led the students through a range of hands-on experiments.
-The students built their own ‘proteins’ from everyday materials, used our latest AI-powered molecular design software, and even purified real protein molecules in the lab.
+They built their own ‘proteins’ from everyday materials, used our latest AI-powered molecular design software, and even purified real protein molecules in the lab.
 We thank the event organizers and school staff for their help with these activities.

-“Protein purification went very well, and the kids enjoyed watching the [colored proteins] concentrate on the resin and then elute off,” said Swanson Pultz.
+“Protein purification went very well, and the kids enjoyed watching the [colored proteins] concentrate on the resin and then elute off,” said Ingrid.

-We added a fun twist — an ‘Easter egg’ hidden in the lab instructions.
+We added a fun twist: an ‘Easter egg’ hidden in the lab instructions.
 Students who discovered the secret word ‘Rosetta’ and told an IPD member won a chocolate treat.
-About 40% succeeded, said Swanson Pultz.
+About 40% succeeded.

-Our day in Chehalis was more than just another outreach event; it was an affirmation of the boundless curiosity and potential that resides in youth.
-And for us at IPD, it reiterated the importance of what we do — not just in labs and academic journals, but in the communities that we hope to influence and serve.
+Our day in Chehalis was more than just another outreach event; it was an affirmation of the boundless curiosity that resides in youth and reiterated for us the import role of science—not just in labs and academic journals, but in the communities that we hope to influence and serve.

-If you would like to learn more about our community involvement or are interested in similar collaborations, please feel free to contact us.
+If you’d like to learn more about our community involvement or are interested in similar collaborations, please feel free to get in touch.